-Most of our DVRs and NVRs have alarm output that support the ability to connect external devices such as alarms, beams, door contacts and lights.
+Most of our DVRs and NVRs have an output that gives you the ability to connect external devices such as alarms, beams, door contacts and lights.
 These are just a few things that you can connect to.
 The alarm outputs on the DVRs and NVRs can be configured to be triggered by an event, such as camera motion detection, door contact via an alarm input and crossing an analytic tripwire.
-Each alarm output of the DVRs and NVRs is a simple relay circuit that switches from one position to the other (from normally closed to normally opened).
+Each alarm output of the DVRs and NVRs is a simple relay circuit that switches from one position to the other (from normally closed, to normally opened).

-The majority of our DVRs and NVRs have 4 alarm outputs on a terminal block located on the back of the case.
-Please check the specification for the model that you are interested in or preferably contact us first so that we can confirm how many alarm output ports your DVR or NVR has as some of our range of NVRs do not have any outputs on the back of the recording units.
+The majority of our DVRs and NVRs have four alarm outputs on a terminal block located on the back of the case.
+Please check the specification for the model that you are interested in or preferably contact us first so that we can confirm how many alarm output ports the DVR or NVR model you are interested in has, as some of our range of NVRs do not have any outputs on the back of the recording units.

 DVR Alarm Output Overview